sanbuddhacharyas/sanbuddhacharyas.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+I am a machine learning engineer keen to solve real-world challenges using computer vision and machine learning.
 I have completed my bachelor's degree in Electronics and Communication Engineering from Pulchowk Campus, Institute of Engineering, Tribhuvan
 University, Nepal.
-My research interest is in `Computer Vision` and `Machine Learning`, with major focus on 3D vision, depth estimation, augmented reality, image similarity, and recommendation system.
+My interest is in `computer vision` and `machine learning`, with a major focus on 3D vision, depth estimation, augmented reality, image similarity, object detection, image segmentation, and recommendation systems.

-I have two years of working experience in research and industry.
-I am recently working as a Machine Learning Engineer at Artlabs, New York.
-I have closely worked on research projects such as monocular depth estimation, fashion image retrieval, music recommendation system, object recognization, 3D reconstruction etc. Beside my work, I have won four national technological competitions.
+I have two years of working experience in the company.
+Recently, I am searching for a new position as a computer vision engineer.
+I have closely worked on projects such as monocular depth estimation, fashion image retrieval, music recommendation system, object recognization, human tracking, image blending, image painting, 3D reconstruction, etc. Besides my work, I have won four national technological competitions.

-I am the former hardware coordinator at LOCUS, Nepal.
+I am the former hardware coordinator at LOCUS Nepal.
 I possess strong leadership with creative problem-solving abilities.
-I am also the member of Sakura Science Club, Japan.
+I am also a member of the Sakura Science Club Japan.